darktable-org/dtdocs/content/preferences-settings/general.md

 # CSS Theme Modifications

 In addition to selecting a pre-built theme you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable.
-A text box is provided for this purpose.
+You could create your own CSS file but this will need to choose which theme to import and set it's path hardcoded in your CSS file depending on your system also.
+This is not the best way. darktable provide a better and simpler way: a text box is provided for this purpose in general tab of main preferences.
+No need to set import lines of darktable CSS themes.
+You just need to choose which default darktable theme you want to start from (in theme menu just above) and then you just have to copy/paste tweaks you find or create your own.

 When you have finished entering your CSS tweaks, click on the 'save CSS and apply' button.
-This will save your CSS to a file (`$HOME/.config/darktable/user.css`) and immediately apply it to the current darktable session.
+This will save your CSS to a file (`$HOME/.config/darktable/user.css` on Mac and Linux ; `C:\%LOCALAPPDATA%\darktable\user.css` on Windows) and immediately apply it to the current darktable session.

 If your changes cause any issues, you can uncheck the "modify selected theme with CSS tweaks below" check box.
 This will immediately restore the base theme but will leave your tweaks in the editor so that you can re-edit them and try again.
 Simply press "save CSS and apply" again when you are ready to retry.
 This will automatically re-check the "modify selected theme with CSS tweaks below" checkbox and apply the new CSS.

-If you have any issues with darktable please retry with this option unchecked to be certain that they were not caused by any of your alterations.
+*If you have any issues with darktable please retry with this option unchecked to be certain that they were not caused by any of your alterations.*

 If you want to understand how darktable themes are constructed you are advised to look at the file `$DARKTABLE/share/darktable/themes/darktable.css` for more information (where `$DARKTABLE` is darktable's installation directory).
 You can also use the Gtk Inspector tool to analyse the existing layout.

+Now CSS use classes for main parts and then id for specific ones, like it is recommended by W3C specifications.
+Main classes set are now specified in darktable.css header.
+Some other classes could be find in the rest of the file.
+To optimize your CSS, just set on text box your tweaks.
+So only lines/parts of actual themes you want to change.
+No need to copy parts already set in darktable.css file (or other theme you will select to start from).
+It's always better to set tweaks that will impact all items (for example: buttons) then set specific tweaks if you want to just set a precise tweak for specific button.

+*Note that actual darktable themes are nearly without colors (except some needed ones like color labels).
+This is done on purpose.
+The goal of darktable UI is to let most place to the images and avoid any distractions.*